Sarah Harris Goes Full Smokeshow In A Bold Red Bikini That Shows Ample Cleavage And Underboob

 Sarah Harris is back in a bikini on Instagram, much to the delight of her fans.
 After rocking a more modest ensemble on the social media platform earlier this week, the model returned to her page on Tuesday, February 2 to flaunt her bombshell figure in a scanty two-piece that did nothing but favors for her killer curves.

-The blond bombshell opted for a bold red swimsuit for the day that popped against her deep, allover tan.
+The blond bombshell went full smokeshow as she slipped into a bold red swimsuit for the day that popped against her deep, allover tan.
 The two-piece included a skimpy top with thin spaghetti straps that looped tightly around her shoulders, drawing attention to her toned arms.
 Her ample cleavage was left well on display thanks to the swimwear’s deep square neckline, while its underwire-style cups flashed a glimpse of underboob to give the shot even more of a seductive vibe.
 She tucked a pair of glasses in the middle of the number’s hemline, drawing even more attention to the busty display.

 Sarah heated things up even more as she showed off her curvy hips and shapely thighs in a pair of high-cut bikini bottoms in the same vibrant hue.
 The piece fit snugly on her lower half, clinging tightly to her midsection to accentuate her trim waist and hourglass silhouette.
 Fans were also treated to a full look at her flat tummy and abs as she worked the camera.